sans-blue-team/DNS-Exfiltrate/README.md

 # DNS-Exfiltrate

 Parses bind query logs or private Burp Collaborator output to exfiltrate data.
-Note that you will get more reliable results by specifying the name server via `dig @`...

 Burp Collaborator allows appending hostnames to the provided address.
 For example: assume this is your collaborator address: `h6olm71com6vuvx1bsaqddjik9q4et.oastify.com`